-Our business raised £404m from investors this year, delivered consistent revenues while growing capital deployment, resulting in £712m in revenue generated across the Group (2021: £425m) and net assets of £2,219m (2021: £1,888m restated).
+Our business raised £404m from investors this year, delivered consistent revenues while growing capital deployment, resulting in £712m in revenue generated across the Group (2021 £425m) and net assets of £2,219m (2021 £1,888m restated).

 The financial statements for the year show an operating profit before tax of £43m against our expected outcome of a small accounting profit.
-This robust performance is a direct result of energy produced by the group being sold for higher prices during the year.
-Almost 60% of our business comprises renewable energy generating assets such as solar energy sites and wind farms, which provide long-term revolue streams.
-These are intentionally diversified across a range of technologies to mitigate against poor performance in a specific sector and contribute towards steady, predictable share price growth, however, their values can still be impacted by changes in proing and demand.
-We have seen consecutive and material increases in long term energy price forecasts and energy forward rates. globally over the last 15 months as the global economy recovers from the Covid-19 pandemic, and seeks alternative sources of energy as a result of the conflict in Ukraine.
-Along with inflation, these factors have materially increased the value of the Group's energy assets markets and starting construction on a large wind farm in Australia.
-At the start of the year we added nine additional sites to our reserve power division which brings us up to 26 sites in total (compared to ten sites for most of 2021).
-These sites have performed ahead of expectations, generating EBITDA of £26m (2021, £1m) during the year
+This robust performance is a direct result of energy produced by the group being sold for higher prices during the year Almost 60% of our business. comprises renewable energy generating assets such as solar energy sites and wind farms, which provide long-term revenue streams.
+These are intentionally diversified across a range of technologies to mitigate against poor performance in a specific sector and contribute towards steady, predictable share price growth, however, their values can still be impacted by changes in pricing and demand.
+We have seen consecutive and material increases in long term. energy price forecasts and energy forward rates globally over the last 15 months as the global economy recovers from the Covid-19 bandemic, and seeks a ternative sources of energy as a result of the conflict in Ukraine.
+Along with inflation, these factors have materially increased the value of the Group's energy assets.